MattIPv4/web-whois/README.md

 ---

-The package will attempt to use RDAP data primarily, and will return this if it finds results.
-Failing that, it will then perform a standard WHOIS lookup and parse limited results from that.
+The package will attempt to perform an RDAP lookup of the query, as well as a WHOIS lookup and a call to the cfwho service for the query.
+These results are then combined, preferring data from RDAP, WHOIS and then cfwho.

-The second argument of the method can be set to `true` to indicate that the package should perform both lookups and combine the results, with the RDAP data being preferred.
+The second argument of the method can be set to `true` to indicate that the package should return the first set of results that it finds, without performing any combining.

 ```javascript
 const lookup = require('web-whois');